stefanmuenchow/Generic-Arithmetic/README.md

 For further information see http://www.stefanmuenchow.com/projekte/generic-arithmetic/.
 There you will find a tutorial (in german) and the Javadocs.

+Generic-Arithmetic will be available in Maven Central repository soon!

 ## Licensing
 Copyright (c) Stefan Münchow.
 All rights reserved.